 Immediately the manager had made friends.
 Who wouldn’t value someone who had just saved them vast amounts of money.
 They must have been overjoyed.
 The manager would certainly be welcome in their houses.
 So now the manager’s future was much more certain, he had friends, people who would give him work, welcome him into their houses, his network was up and running.
 All thanks to some dodgy dealing.

 Cooking the books

 And his boss finds out what he has done and – wait for it – he praises him!
 Praises his manager for cooking the books and defrauding him of his income.

-All of the commentators I have read, agree that the landowner was not praising the dubious business dealings but rather applauding the manager for finding a way out of his difficulties.
-He did not just sit back and let events override him but thought out a plan to improve his situation.
-He, in that current phrase, thought outside the box and came up with a solution.
+All of the commentators I’ve read, agree that the landowner was not praising the dubious business dealings but rather applauding the manager for finding a way out of his difficulties.
+He didn’t just sit back and let events override him but thought out a plan to improve his situation.
+He, in that current phrase, “thought outside the box” and came up with a solution.
 The landlord praises his wisdom and determination.

 Immediately after this statement, we are told that the children of this world are wiser than the children of light when it comes to dealing with their own generation.
 The children of light, Christ’s followers, are encouraged to use this stuff, money, to make friends.
 Are we really being told to buy friendship?
 I don’t think so, but we are encouraged instead of hoarding land and wealth, to use our resources, including money, wisely in reaching out to others – to non believers.
 To be as ardent in developing our own faith and reaching out to others as the people of the world are in acquiring wealth.

 Trust with the small things